Sebastian-Torres-Matrix/ms4-ecommerce/README.md

 ## Disclaimer
-* The content of this website is for educational purpose only. :heavy_exclamation_mark:
+* The content of this website is for educational purpose only :heavy_exclamation_mark:

 ## Back to the top
 * [Table of Contents](#table-of-contents) :arrow_up: